OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

-# Create an ASP.NET Office Add-in that uses single sign-on (preview)
+# Create an ASP.NET Office Add-in that uses Single Sign-on (preview)

 Users can sign into Office and your Office Web Add-in can take advantage of this sign-in process to authorize users to your add-in and to Microsoft Graph without requiring users to sign-on a second time.
-For an overview, see [Enable SSO in an Office Add-in](../../docs/develop/sso-in-office-add-ins.md).
+For an overview, see [Single Sign-on to Office, your Office Web Add-in, and Microsoft Graph (preview)](../../docs/develop/sso-in-office-add-ins.md) .

 This article walks you through the process of enabling single sign-on (SSO) in an add-in that is built with ASP.NET, OWIN, and Microsoft Authentication Library (MSAL) for .NET.

-> **Note:** For a similar article about a Node.js-based add-in, see [Create a Node.js Office Add-in that uses single sign-on](../../docs/develop/create-sso-office-add-ins-nodejs.md).
+> Note: For a similar article about a NodeJS-based add-in, see [Create a Node.js Office Add-in that uses Single Sign-on](../../docs/develop/create-sso-office-add-ins-nodejs.md) .

 ## Prerequisites

 * Visual Studio 2017 Version 15.3 (26424.2-Preview) or later.

-* Office 2016, Version 1704, build 8027.nnnn or later (the Office 365 subscription version, sometimes called “Click to Run”).
-You might need to be an Office Insider to get this version.
-For more information, see [Be an Office Insider](https://products.office.com/en-us/office-insider?tab=tab-1).
+* Office 2016, Version 1704,  build 8027.nnnn or later.
+(The Office 365 subscription version, sometimes called “Click to Run”.)
+You many need to be an Office Insider to obtain this version.
+For more information, see [Be an Office Insider](https://products.office.com/en-us/office-insider?tab=tab-1) .

-## Set up the starter project
+## Setup the starter project

 1. Clone or download the repo at [Office Add-in ASPNET SSO](https://github.com/officedev/office-add-in-aspnet-sso).